While Microsoft is hardly leading the connected home charge, it has its own smart home ecosystem in Cortana, its voice assistant.

 So what can Cortana do in the smart home in 2018?
-We'll run down a few features that are arriving with the Harman Kardon Invoke (below) as this is what we expect to see from most Cortana devices from now on.
+We'll run down a few features that arrived with the Harman Kardon Invoke (below) as this is what we expect to see from most Cortana devices from now on.
 If the features list looks familiar, that's because how Cortana works in the home is very similar to Alexa and Google Voice.

-The main features are as follows: you can control things like your music, smart thermostat and smart lights via Cortana voice commands and you can ask questions and receive answers from the web β check the news, weather and traffic, set reminders and manage your calendars.
+The main features are as follows: you can control things like your music, smart thermostat and smart lights via Cortana voice commands, and you can ask questions and receive answers from the web β check the news, weather and traffic, set reminders and manage your calendars.

 As for new-ish Cortana features, Cortana is now able to sort through your emails β even a mix of work Outlook mail and personal Gmail, say β and then read out summaries of the most important ones to you (very Her).

 Here, Microsoft is way behind Amazon and Google β all talk and (almost) no tech.
 So far we have one Cortana powered smart home speaker that has been properly launched, in the form of the Harman Kardon Invoke.
 It's a cylindrical smart speaker that was released in the US at the end of 2017.

 The metallic-looking Invoke comes in two colours β Pearl Silver and Graphite Black β and features a blue, glowing light on the top.
 This is referred to as 'Cortana lighting' but Harman also talks about a 'touch to surprise' user interface on the top of the speaker.

 Harman Kardon refers to it as a voice activated speaker with all the features listed above.
 The Invoke projects sound at 360-degrees and Harman promises that the sound will fill a large room.
 Indeed, in our best smart speaker test, the Invoke's sound was far superior to the Amazon Echo.

-The Cortana speaker also features Harman's 360 Sonique far-field voice recognition tech which uses seven microphones, together with noise reduction and echo cancellation to pick up what you're saying even when it's noisy.
+The Cortana speaker also features Harman's 360 Sonique far-field voice recognition tech, which uses seven microphones, together with noise reduction and echo cancellation, to pick up what you're saying even when it's noisy.

-As well as voice controls and that 5.9-inch semi-transparent OLED display, it runs Windows 10 IOT Core and features include checking and changing the temperature (obviously) plus getting info on energy data, weather, calendars and also air quality.
-Glas will cost $319 when it goes up for pre-order in March.
+The second Cortana device was the Johnson Controls' future-retro looking Glas smart thermostat.
+As well as voice controls and that 5.9-inch semi-transparent OLED display, it runs Windows 10 IOT Core and features include checking and changing the temperature (obviously) plus getting info on energy data, weather, calendars and also air quality - for $319.
+Glas will cost $319.

-What's coming next
+What's coming next?